High-end dining table

 1. Dining Table Size and Space Planning

-1. Small tables (36-48 inches in diameter): Seats up to 4 people, ideal for small dining rooms or kitchen areas.
+1. Small tables (36–48 inches in diameter): Seats up to 4 people, great for compact dining rooms or kitchen corners.

-3. Large tables (over 72 inches in length): Seats 8-10 people, best for larger spaces or families that frequently host gatherings.
+3. Large tables (72+ inches in length): Seats 8–10 people, best for large rooms or frequent hosting.

 Space Planning Tips: